 Which of the following statements accurately describes your knowledge of what it means to be a Montessori Guide?

 - A Montessori Guide is a book you read with information about the philosophy

-- A Montessori Guide is a binder full of lesson plans to follow
+- The Montessori Guide is a binder full of lesson plans to follow

 - A Montessori Guide is the adult in The Montessori environment